-Many thanks to Jörg Kreiker for many discussions on the topic of this notes, and for his contributions to several chapters.
-The chapter on boolean operations for Büchi automata is based on material by Orna Kupferman and Moshe Vardi.
+First of all, thanks to Orna Kupferman and Moshe Vardi for all the reasons explained above (if you haven't read the section "Please read this" yet, please do it now!).
+Many thanks to Jörg Kreiker, Jan Kretinsky, and Michael Luttenberger for many discussions on the topic of this notes, and for their contributions to several chapters.
+All three of them helped me to teach the automata course of different ocassions.
+In particular, Jan contributed a lot to the chapter on pattern matching.
 Breno Faria helped to draw many figures.
-He was funded by Studiengebühren.
-I also profited from lots of discussions with Jan Kretinsky, who also contributed a lot to the chapter on pattern-matching.
-Thanks also to Birgit Engelmann, Moritz Fuchs, Stefan Krusche, Philipp Müller, Martin Perzl, Marcel Ruegenberg, Franz Saller, and Hayk Shoukourian, who attended a course based on these notes, and provided very helpful comments.
+He was funded by a program of the Computer Science Department Technical University of Munich.
+Thanks also to Birgit Engelmann, Moritz Fuchs, Stefan Krusche, Philipp Müller, Martin Perzl, Marcel Ruegenberg, Franz Saller, Hayk Shoukourian, and Daniel Weißauer, all of whom attended the automata course, and provided very helpful comments.